Øyvind Eriksen: Education and experience

 In addition to attending the Royal Norwegian Air Force's officer candidate school, Eriksen holds a law degree from the University of Oslo.
 He joined the Norwegian law firm BAHR in 1990, where he became a partner in 1996 and a director/chairman in 2003.
 As a corporate attorney, Eriksen dealt with strategic and operational transactions (M&A) and negotiations, among other things.
 Eriksen has held a number of directorships in various sectors, including shipping, finance, asset management/investment companies, offshore drilling, fisheries, media, trade and the manufacturing industry.
-As CEO, Eriksen is currently the chairman of the boards of Aker BP ASA, Cognite AS, Aker Capital AS, Aker Holding AS, Aker Horizons, Aker Property Group AS, C4IR Ocean, and REV Ocean AS.
-He is also a director of several companies, including Aker Solutions ASA, Aker BioMarine ASA, Aker Energy AS, Aker Carbon Capture AS, The Resource Group TRG AS, TRG Holding AS, The Norwegian Cancer Society (Kreftforeningen), and a member of World Economic Forum C4IR Global Network Advisory Board.
+As CEO, Eriksen is currently the chair of the boards of Aker BP ASA, Aker Capital AS, and Aker Holding AS, and deputy chair of Aker Solutions ASA and Aker Property Group AS.
+In addition, Mr. Eriksen is on the board of a number of non-profit organizations, including the Norwegian Cancer Society, the Accenture Global Energy Board, and the Queen Sonja Art Foundation (QSPA).

 Aker Scholarship

-Eriksen is also the chairman of the board of Aker Scholarship, which finances Master's and PhD students at some of the world's leading universities.
+Eriksen is also the chair of the board of Aker Scholarship, which finances Master's and PhD students at some of the world's leading universities.
 The goal is to inspire talented scholarship holders to play a part in developing Norwegian industry and society in the best way for future generations.
 The Aker Scholarship is awarded by the «Anne Grete Eidsvig and Kjell Inge Røkke's Charitable Foundation for Education».